 California State University – Louis Stokes Alliance for Minority Participation (CSU-LSAMP) is a comprehensive, statewide program dedicated to broadening participation in science, technology, engineering, and mathematics (STEM) disciplines.
 It is funded by the National Science Foundation (NSF) and the Office of the CSU Chancellor.
 Initiated in 1993-94, the CSU-LSAMP Alliance currently consists of all 23 campuses of the CSU.
 The types of activities offered to support each objective (listed below) have consistently been shown to facilitate the retention and progression of underrepresented minority (URM) students in STEM, and represent a set of well-established "best practices."
-In the current Senior Phase (internally known as Phase V), substantial emphasis has been placed on engaging students in research activities and on activities designed to enhance graduate school preparedness.
-CSU, Los Angeles (Cal State LA) currently has one of the largest LSAMP programs with over 500 students participating each year.
-The CSU-LSAMP @ Cal State LA is also supported by significant funding from the College of Natural and Social Sciences and the College of Engineering, Computer Science, and Technology at Cal State LA.
-The program is open to all undergraduates majoring in the STEM disciplines and who plan to graduate in a timely fashion in a STEM discipline and then move into the STEM workforce.
+In the current Phase (internally known as SPaRA I), substantial emphasis has been placed on engaging students in research activities and on activities designed to enhance graduate school preparedness.
+CSU, Los Angeles (Cal State LA) currently has one of the larger LSAMP programs with 150 anticipated students participating this year.
+The CSU-LSAMP @ Cal State LA is also supported by significant funding from the College of Natural and Social Sciences and the College of Engineering, Computer Science, and Technology at Cal State LA as well as the University.
+The program is open to all undergraduates majoring in the STEM disciplines and who plan to graduate in a timely fashion in a STEM discipline and then move into the STEM workforce or enter graduate programs in the STEM field.

 LSAMP Informational Videos